iamsevval/iamsevval/README.md

 # Hi, I'm Şevval Arslan 👋

-I'm studying Software Engineering at Istanbul Topkapı University.
+I'm studying Software Engineering.
 I take an active role in tech communities such as YAZEK (AI Club) and Huawei Student Developers (HSD Topkapı), where I help organize events and summits.
 I enjoy being involved in both the design and architecture sides of the development process, and taking on responsibilities like Scrum Master and Backend Lead within teams.

 ### 🚀 What I'm Doing